-To educate the university community about how to ensure their own security as well as the security of others, programs are presented regularly on a variety of crime prevention topics.
+To educate the university community about how to ensure their own security as well as the safety of others, programs are presented regularly on a variety of crime prevention topics.
 These programs are offered at residence hall sessions, new student orientation, crime awareness and prevention seminars each year, and through special posters and flyers and ongoing educational material.
+Through the daily crime and fire logs, timely warnings, newspaper articles, web page postings and table top exercises we are able to help better educate the community about crime prevention.